Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows nine active transport stops in Seventeen Mile Rocks, all bus stops.
-Five routes service these stops, offering 344 weekly passenger trips combined.
+Transport analysis shows nine active public transport stops in Seventeen Mile Rocks.
+These stops operate a mix of bus services, with five distinct routes providing 344 weekly passenger trips collectively.
 Transport accessibility is rated good, with residents typically located 265 meters from the nearest stop.

 Service frequency averages 49 trips per day across all routes, equating to approximately 38 weekly trips per individual stop.